SABR (Lifestar) - Sexual Addiction & Betrayal Recovery Program

 Next Enrollment Group (Phase One Education)

 *Enrollment must be upon the recommendation of a SABR therapist.
-Each participant is required to have an intake assessment to determine preparedness for the program.
+Each participant is required to have an intake assessment which includes a SAST to determine preparedness for the program.

 Last Phase One of 2017, get in before your deductible starts over!

 Click here to view our new website for our SABR program

 Our Sexual Addiction Treatment program is supervised by CSAT therapists and follows the task-model created by Patrick Carnes.
 The program is designed for adult heterosexual men and their wives.
 The program is based upon the pioneering work of Patrick Carnes, Pia Mellody, Claudia Black, Stefanie Carnes, Ken Adams, Jon Bradshaw, Rob Weiss, Don Hilton and other professional clinicians who have researched this topic over the past 30 years.

 Our program is superior to other interventions for these reasons:

 - We have an established system for participants to track their growth in recovery

 - There is a high level of collaboration within our program between therapists